friediisch/Byok/README.md

 - Add API-support
   - Google: Add support for Google as soon as it is available in Germany
   - Meta: Llama
-- Include a way to leave feedback
-  - Page that allows issues with voting/commenting functionality
-  - Only accessible via link / token that is given from the App

 ##### Low Priority

-- Create a product page: https://developer.apple.com/app-store/product-page/
-  - Simple CTA:
-    1. Enter API-Keys
-    2. Chat with OpenAI, Anthropic etc.
-  - Find new name
-    - OmniChat
-    - stick with GenHub
-    - OmniPilot
-    - Byok
 - Enter system prompts per chat/globally
 - Create transparent error handlers for all errors
   - Allow user to re-send a message that was previously sent to a different model